Mathématique: Chapter 55

 “Is she—Jackson, is she okay?”

-“Yeah,” Jackson said, unsteady, hard to hear over the wind.
+“Yeah.”
+Jackson was unsteady, hard to hear over the wind.
 “Yeah, physically, I guess.
 She, um, she has no personal memories?”
 He stopped, drew a shuddery breath.

 “Jesus.
 Okay.
 Hey, Jackson, where are you?
 You sound like you’re outside.”

 “Yeah.
 I am.
 I’m topside.
 I just—needed a minute.
 Because.”
 There was another long pause.
-And Young could almost see the guy, one arm wrapped around his chest like he’d taken a knife to the solar plexus, trying to hold himself together.
+And Young could almost see the guy, one arm wrapped around his chest like he’d taken a knife to the solar plexus.

 “Topside where?”